 The Department of Pathology, Molecular and Cell-Based Medicine based at The Mount Sinai Health System offers a Gastrointestinal Pathology fellowship to prepare pathologists for subspecialty careers in gastrointestinal pathology.

-Our graduates have attained international recognition in gastrointestinal pathology and have gone on to fill leading positions at prestigious medical institutions in the United States and around the world.
+Over the course of more than 20 years, the graduates of this Fellowship have attained international recognition in gastrointestinal pathology and have gone on to fill leading positions at prestigious medical institutions in the United States and around the world.

-Your clinical duties include participation in signing out all surgical GI specimens, biopsies, and consult cases.
-Fellows formally present cases at pathology and combined clinical conferences, make didactic presentations to pathology and clinical staff, and participate in training of residents in the gross examination, clinical correlation, and processing of surgical specimens.
+Fellows spend approximately 90 percent of their training in the clinical setting.
+Their clinical duties include participation in signing out all surgical GI specimens, biopsies, and consult cases, presentation of cases at multidisciplinary tumor boards and pathology conferences, didactic presentations, and participation in the training of residents in gross examination, clinical correlation, and slide interpretation.

-Fellows participate in divisional research activities and we encourage you to develop or join collaborative research projects with other clinical and research departments, culminating in scholarly contributions to the medical literature.
+Fellows spend approximately 10% of their training performing research.
+They typically participate in divisional research activities and collaborative research projects with other clinical and research departments, culminating in scholarly contributions to the medical literature.

 How to Apply

-Fellows must complete approved residency training in anatomic pathology or anatomic and clinical pathology prior to beginning the program and hold New York State medical licensure.
+Fellows must complete approved residency training in anatomic pathology or anatomic and clinical pathology and must hold New York State medical licensure prior to beginning the program.
 Salaries are commensurate with the fellow’s level of training.

 Send applications to: